ayonkhan/ayonkhan/README.md

 Polyglot Programmer
 -------------------

 Seasoned backend developer with a deep passion for architecting scalable and highly efficient systems to deliver seamless user experiences.
-Devoted to coding and adept at solving complex problems.
+Skilled at tackling complex problems and committed to writing clean, maintainable code.

 * 🌍 I'm based in Regina, SK
 * ✉️ You can contact me at [bonjour@ayonkhan.me](mailto:bonjour@ayonkhan.me)